hehehenri/blog/lambda-calculus.md

 add: λm.λn.m succ n
 ```

-A good way to explain what's happenning on the `add` definition, is that we are 1 to `n` `m` times.
-We can partially reduce it, so it will make sense:
+At this point we are already composing functions.
+A good way to explain what's happenning on the `add` definition is that we are applying `succ` to `n` `m` times.
+Let's partially reduce it to make things clear:

 ```
 add: λm.λn.m succ n